susanmarie87/WildIndigosTake51/README.md

 5. Git

-7. W3C validation
+6. W3C validation

  # Testing

 *    Each page on the website was tested for screen resposiveness to ensure breakpoints.

 *    The code was ran through each specific validator to make sure it passed.

+*    Tested all fields on Contact Form to ensure error would appear if text was missing.

+*    Tested links on Landing Page to ensure they went to desired areas.

+*    Tested all links on Navbar to ensure they worked.

+*    Tested Wild Indigos links on Footer to ensure that link worked properly.

+*    Tested all social media links

+*    Ran HTML code through WS3 Markdown validator.
+Minor warnings appeared regarding button element not permitted in the "a" element.
+Resolved this by replacing button element with div element

+*    Removed unnecessary code that was flagged in HTML validator.

+*    Ran CSS through WS3 validator- PASSED.

+# Deployment

+* Wild Indigos has been deployed on GitHub Pages with the following process:

+* All code was written on Gitpod, a cloud-based IDE.

+* The code was then pushed to GitHub where it is stored in my Repository.

+* Under the Settings section of the GitHub repository, scroll down to GitHub Pages section.

+* Under 'Source' drop-down, the 'Master branch' was selected.

+* Once selected, this publishes the project to GitHub Pages and displays the site URL.

+* There is no difference between the deployed version and the development version.

+* The code can be run locally through clone or download.
+You can do this by opening the repository, clicking on the green 'Code' button and selecting either 'clone or download'.

+* The Clone option provides a URL, which you can use on your desktop IDE.

+* The Download ZIP option provides a link to download a ZIP file which can be unzipped on your local machine or uploaded to your cloud-based IDE workspace.

  # Credits

-*   The contact form was taken from WS3 schools: https://www.w3schools.com/
+*   The contact form was adapted from WS3 schools: https://www.w3schools.com/

-*	The images were taken from: https://www.unsplash.com
+*	The images were adapted from: https://www.unsplash.com

-*   Navbar and Cards were taken from: http://www.bootstrap.com
+*   Navbar and Cards were adapted from: http://www.bootstrap.com

 *   The responsive screen image was taken from: http://ami.responsivedesign.is/

 *   The images were resized with: https://tinypng.com/

-*   The font was taken from: https://googlefonts.com/
+*   The font was adapted from: https://googlefonts.com/

-*   The icons were taken from: https://fontawesome.com/
+*   The icons were adapted from: https://fontawesome.com/

-*   Opening Image taken from: https://zennedout.com/
+*   Opening Image adapted from: https://zennedout.com/

-*

  # Acknowledgements

 *	Code Institute